-If an active market does not exist, the fair value of standard and simple financial instruments, such as interest rate and currency swaps and unlisted bonds, is measured according to generally accepted measurement methods.
-Market-based parameters are used to measure fair value.
+The most frequently used valuation and estimation techniques include the pricing of transactions with future settlement and swap models that apply present value calculations, credit pricing models and options models, such as Black & Scholes models.
+In most cases, valuation is based substantially on observable input. used to measure fair value.
 The fair value of more complex financial instruments, such as swaptions, interest rate caps and floors, and other OTC products, is measured on the basis of internal models, many of which are based on valuation techniques generally accepted within the industry.